onnx/turnkeyml/docs/tools_user_guide.md

 The following verbosity settings for `turnkey` tool are:

+- `auto` verbosity: select one of the following, according to the policies below.
 - `app` verbosity: take over the terminal, erasing its contents, and displaying a clean status update summarizing the results for each script and model evaluated.
 - `app_low` verbosity: similar to `app`, but prints less information about each evaluation.
 Useful for demos.
 - `simple` verbosity: print each piece of evaluation information as it becomes available.
 Never erase the terminal.
 Useful for scripted environments and mass-evaluation of many files.

-By default, verbosity is automatically determined based on the following policies:
+In `auto` mode, verbosity is automatically determined based on the following policies:
-- When using the CLI...
 - with 4 or fewer input files: `app`
 - with more than 4 input files, and/or when process isolation is enabled: `simple`
-- When using the API: `simple`

 The defaults can be overridden with the `--verbosity` option.
 Usage:
 - `turnkey benchmark INPUT_FILES --verbosity VERBOSITY`